bolt/docs/docs/fields/collection.md

                     type: html
 ```

-* `collapsible`: Whether the separate collection items of this Collections are collapsible in
+* `default_state`: Whether the separate collection items of this Collections are collapsed in
   the backend.
 This allows the editor to get a better overview, if there are
   multiple collection items.
-The default is `false`, you can set it to `true` to enable
+The default is `collapsed`, you can set it to `expanded` to disable
   this feature.
 * `default`: The default field option is also supported for a collection field.
 See the example
   for how to configure a default value for collections.